BlakeRain/blakerain.com/content/hire/index.md

   - footer_left
 ---

-I'm Blake Rain, a UK-based software engineer with 20 years of experience across FinTech, PropTech, telecoms, and film post-production.
+I'm Blake Rain, a UK-based software engineer with over 20 years of experience across FinTech, PropTech, telecoms, and film post-production.
 I build across the stack: systems at the boundary of software and hardware (JIT compilers, packet processors, custom NIC drivers) and cloud-native distributed systems on AWS, from serverless orchestration to AI/ML integration.
 I'm now available for senior, principal, and staff engineering roles.

 <div class="hire-cta">
   <a class="plain button" href="/downloads/cv.pdf">Download my CV (PDF)</a>